Clustering Future Scenarios Based on Predicted Range Maps: Conclusion

 \section{Conclusion}

-We have proposed a novel methodology to cluster scenarios based on ecological range maps.
-The presented approach is interpretable, flexible, and fast.
-We have demonstrated different patterns of clustering depending on which ]subsets of species are included.
-For instance, the animals most at risk group many of the higher RCP scenarios together.
-The differences between the climate based clustering and ecological based clustering highlights the importance of considering ecological response; the interaction of climate and ecology is essential to understand the ecologocially most important differences between future scenario predictions.
-An interesting direction to explore further is to uncover subsets of animals that respond differently than others.
-For instance it may be the case that rodents tend to fare worse under the ``bc" climate model, compared to other mammals.
-A similar area of future research is to determine why some species like the slender treeshew cluster more by GCM instead of the more pattern of RCP.
-Are these species less sensitive to temperature changes?
-Another extension is to consider how to combine information across animals in a more holistic manner as opposed to the simple average.
-For instance, \cite{dong2013clustering} presents a methodology to cluster according to many graphs, which could be applied in our use case to the scenario graphs from each species.
+We have proposed a novel framework for clustering future scenarios of species range maps.
+The presented approach is interpretable, flexible, and computationally efficient.
+We have demonstrated different patterns of clustering depending on the subsets of species: individual species, a subset of species most at risk, and all species.
+The differences between the climate- and ecological-based clustering highlights the importance of considering species niches; the interaction of climate and ecology is essential to understand the ecologically most important differences between future scenario predictions.

+An interesting direction to explore further is to uncover subsets of species that respond differently than others.
+For instance it may be the case that rodents tend to fare worse under a specific climate model, compared to other mammals.
+A similar area of future research is to determine why some species like the slender treeshew cluster more by GCM instead of the more common pattern of RCP.
+Another extension is to consider how to combine information across species in a more holistic manner as opposed to the simple average.
+For instance, \cite{dong2013clustering} presents a methodology to cluster according to many graphs, which could be applied to the set of scenario graphs from each species.

 {\bf Acknowledgements}\\ Financial support is gratefully acknowledged from a Xerox PARC Faculty Research Award, National Science Foundation Awards 1455172, 1934985, 1940124, and 1940276, USAID, and Cornell University Atkinson Center for a Sustainable Future.
 CM acknowledges support from NSF Award HDR-1394790.